JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 --
 S4 is the **Satellite Simulations and Data Assimilation Studes** supercomputer located at the University of Wisconsin-Madison's Space Science and Engineering Center.

-The system currently only supports intel compilers and the recommended compiler suite to use for JEDI is version 17.0.6.
-To use the JEDI modules, enter
+There are a few platform-specific features of S4 that affect how you build and run JEDI.
+First, the system currently only supports intel compilers.
+Second, S4 uses the `slurm <https://slurm.schedmd.com/>`_ task manager for parallel mpi jobs.
+Though some slurm implementations allow you to use the usual mpi job scripts :code:`mpirun` or :code:`mpiexec`, these may not function properly on S4.
+Instead, you are advised to use the slurm run script :code:`srun`.
+A Third S4 feature is that mpi jobs cannot be run interactively and must instead be submitted with the slurm :code:`sbatch` command.
+Finally, S4 system administrators have disabled file locking on their work disks, which can cause problems with HDF5.

+So, to accommodate all of these features of the S4 system there are a few actions you need to take.
+The first is to include these commands in your :code:`.bashrc` file (or implement their c shell equivalents):

 .. code:: bash

     export OPT=/data/users/mmiesch/modules
+    export HDF5_USE_FILE_LOCKING=FALSE
+    export SLURM_EXPORT_ENV=ALL
     module use $OPT/modulefiles/core
+    ulimit -s unlimited

+Remember to run :code:`source ~/.bashrc` the first time you add these to make sure the changes take effect.
+This should not be necessary for future logins.

+The recommended compiler suite to use for JEDI is version 17.0.6.
+So, you can build JEDI with these commands:

+.. code:: bash

    module load jedi/intel17-impi

-Furthermore, the recommended MPI job scheduler on S4 is :code:`srun` rather than :code:`mpirun` or :code:`mpiexec`.
-So, in order to tell ctest to use srun, you must run ecbuild with the following options:

-.. code:: bash

-   ecbuild -DMPIEXEC_EXECUTABLE=/bin/srun -DMPIEXEC_NUMPROC_FLAG="--ntasks=" -DMPIEXEC_PREFLAGS="--cpu_bind_core --distribution=block:block" <bundle-dir>
+   ecbuild -DMPIEXEC=/bin/srun -DMPIEXEC_EXECUTABLE=/usr/bin/srun -DMPIEXEC_NUMPROC_FLAG="-n" <path-to-bundle>
+   make -j4

+Note that the :code:`jedi/intel17-impi` module includes a patched version of :code:`eckit` that is needed to have mpi jobs run correctly with :code:`srun`.
+This patch has been communicated to ECMWF and will be included in future versions of :code:`eckit`.
+As is standard JEDI practice, :code:`fckit` is not included in the :code:`jedi/intel17-impi` module and should be built within the bundle.
+Note also that you have to tell ecbuild to use :code:`srun` as its mpi executable, as shown above.

-Though you can run serial tasks interactively, mpi jobs will likely hang unless you run them through the batch system.
-So, you'll need to create a batch script (a file) with contents similar to the following example:
+To run parallel jobs, you'll need to create a batch script (a file) with contents similar to the following example:

 .. code:: bash

 	  #!/usr/bin/bash